dinoboards/yellow-msx-series-for-rc2014/msx/README.md

 ## Installing Prerequisites

-Before attempting to build any of the artifacts, you need to ensure you have the correct depdendencies ready:
+Before attempting to build any of the artifacts, you need to ensure you have the correct dependencies ready:

 * Linux (tested on ubuntu under WSL)
 * (For the JED files, you will need a windows environment)